facet-ai/canvaskit-wasm/README.md

 # canvaskit-wasm

+**IMPORTANT**: This is a public repository.
+Don't push anything sensitive.

 This repository contains a custom build of [`canvaskit-wasm`](https://www.npmjs.com/package/canvaskit-wasm).
 It is based on the basic canvaskit build with the following changes: